keras-team/keras-io/templates/getting_started/faq.md

 model.load_weights(fname, by_name=True)
 ```

-Please also see [How can I install HDF5 or h5py to save my models?](#how-can-i-install-hdf5-or-h5py-to-save-my-models) for instructions on how to install `h5py`.
+See also [How can I install HDF5 or h5py to save my models?](#how-can-i-install-hdf5-or-h5py-to-save-my-models) for instructions on how to install `h5py`.

 **3) Configuration-only saving (serialization)**